-Blood Donation: Under current UK regulations, participants will not be able to donate blood during the course of the study.
+Blood Donation: Under current UK regulations, participants will not be able to donate blood for 3 months after the last dose of vaccine is administered.

-Private Insurance: If you have private medical or travel insurance you are advised to contacothian your insurance company before participating in this trial, as involvement may affect the cover provided.
+Private Insurance: If you have private medical or travel insurance you are advised to contact your insurance company before participating in this trial, as involvement may affect the cover provided.